kloppen/bib-git/README.md

 - Fix CSS for header when width changes (currently all messed up)
 - Create reference from DOI (functionality available from citation.js)
 - Delete reference
-- Minor bug - saving if there is no change fails (ie. make a change, revert it, then save)
-- Checking of ID field during edit

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).